dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 The METplus wrappers utilize environment variables to override values in the MET configuration files.
-There are functions in CommandBuilder that can be used to easily add support for override MET configuration variables that did were not previously supported in METplus configuration files.
+There are functions in CommandBuilder that can be used to easily add support for override MET configuration variables that were not previously supported in METplus configuration files.

 There is a utility that can be used to easily see what changes are needed to